cjpuskar/COMPAS/README.md

   - Current Salary
   - Notes

->> It was also in multiple formats.
+ It was also in multiple formats.

->>>Formats:
+ Formats:
->>>> - $75.00, $65,000.00, $40/hr INC, $40/hr or 65-70,000/year, $42-$45/hr, $65.00/hour, $80-84K
+ - $75.00, $65,000.00, $40/hr INC, $40/hr or 65-70,000/year, $42-$45/hr, $65.00/hour, $80-84K

->> How I resolved this was that I noticed whenever salary was in the data, it would always be written down in the Notes field and prefixed with the word 'Rate'.
+ How I resolved this was that I noticed whenever salary was in the data, it would always be written down in the Notes field and prefixed with the word 'Rate'.
 Using this I was able to parse it out of the Notes field.
 Based on what other characters were in the string, (hr / hour / k / year) I could determine if it was an hourly or yearly rate and once I had one I could calculate the other.

 * state (S) into app_state, app_province (T)

->> The source field state had both american states and canadian provinces in the same field.
+ The source field state had both american states and canadian provinces in the same field.
 I used an if statement to parse them into the correct target fields.
 I also noticed that while most state/provinces used a 2 character abbreviation, some did not so I changed them to a 2 character abbreviation to standardized the data.

 ### Questions, Concerns, Observations